History of Alexandria’s African American Community

 Prior to the Civil War, Alexandria was also home to one of the largest slave-trading operations in the country.

-The building at 1315 Duke Street, now the Freedom House Museum , was once part of the headquarters for Franklin and Armfield, the largest domestic slave trading firm in the United States.
-Enslaved people were brought from the Chesapeake Bay area and forced to the slave markets in Natchez, Mississippi and New Orleans either by foot or ship.
-Franklin and Armfield were active from 1828 until 1836, exporting over 3,750 slaves to cotton and sugar plantations in the Deep South.
-Later, other firms continued trading in slaves here.
+The building at 1315 Duke Street, now the Freedom House Museum, was once part of the headquarters for Franklin and Armfield, the largest domestic slave trading firm in the United States.
+Enslaved people were brought from the Chesapeake Bay area and forced to the slave markets in Natchez, Mississippi and New Orleans either by foot, in coffles, or by ship.
+Franklin and Armfield were active from 1828 until 1836, exporting over 3,750 enslaved people to cotton and sugar plantations in the Deep South.
+Later, other slave-trading firms continued here.
 A sign seen in Civil War period photographs has the name of Price, Birch & Co.
 During the Civil War the building and its surrounding site were used as a military prison for deserters, the L'Ouverture Hospital for black soldiers and barracks for contrabands who fled the confederate states and sought refuge with Union troops.
 Freedom House Museum was purchased by the City of Alexandria in 2020.

-The Bruin Slave Jail at 1707 Duke Street was purchased by slave dealer Joseph Bruin in 1844 as his holding facility, or "slave jail" for slaves awaiting sale to individuals and other dealers.
+The Bruin Slave Jail at 1707 Duke Street was purchased by slave trader Joseph Bruin in 1844 as his holding facility, or "slave jail" for enslaved people awaiting sale to individuals and other traffickers.
 In December 1845, he and partner Henry Hill advertised in the Alexandria Gazette: "NEGROES WANTED: All persons having Negroes to sell will find ready sale and liberal prices for them by calling at the new establishment of BRUIN & HILL."

 The Bruin Slave Jail is featured on the National Park Service website, Underground Railroad: Journey to Freedom.
 The building is not open to the public.
 A statue was erected at this site in 2010 as a memorial to the Edmondson sisters and others who passed through the Slave Jail.
 For more information, read the archaeological site report.